lblod/frontend-gelinkt-notuleren/README.md

-# frontend-demo-editor
+# frontend-gelinkt-notuleren

-This is a demo application showing the use of the ember-rdfa-editor.
+This is the Gelinkt Notuleren application implementing the ember-rdfa-editor in the domain of notulen for local governments.
 For demo purposes, we advise you to run the stack as per https://github.com/lblod/app-demo-editor.
 The following describes the development setup.

 ## Setting up the backend